1gne0u5/Learning-Resources/Blockchain/README.md

 - Mastering Ethereum: Building Smart Contracts and Dapps(https://github.com/ethereumbook/ethereumbook)
 - Introducing Ethereum and Solidity: Foundations of Cryptocurrency and Blockchain Programming for Beginners
 - Investing in Ethereum: The Ultimate Guide to Learning–And Profiting From–Cryptocurrencies
 - Complete Guide to Understanding Ethereum, Blockchain, Smart Contracts, ICOs, and Decentralized Apps.
 Includes guides on buying Ether, Cryptocurrencies and Investing in ICOs
 - Mastering Bitcoin : https://github.com/bitcoinbook/bitcoinbook
--Blockchain Revolution by Don and Alex Tapscott
+- Blockchain Revolution by Don and Alex Tapscott
 - The Book of Satoshi by Phil Champagne
 - The Blockchain Developer by Elad Elrom
 - Cryptoassets by Chris Burniske and Jack Tatar